opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 ## Conclusion

-You should now have built a basic sample program, processing documents using file mode.
+You have now built a basic sample program, processing documents using file mode.
 To learn about more advanced features, such as processing files in stream mode, take a look at the [Advanced Tutorial](./programming_c_advanced.md#keyview-filter-sdk-c-api-advanced-topics)

-And if you haven't already done so, why not try more tutorials to explore some of the other features available in KeyView Filter SDK, linked from the [main page](../../README.md#keyview-filter-sdk-showcase).
+And if you haven't already, why not try more tutorials to explore some of the other features available in KeyView Filter SDK, linked from the [main page](../../README.md#keyview-filter-sdk-showcase)?

 ## See also